wasimdcode/wasimdcode/README.md

 - 🎓 BCA Student @ Chandigarh University
 - 💻 Proficient in Java, JavaScript, React & Node.js
-- 🚀 Currently: Daily LeetCode grind + Building a React/Express portfolio app
+- 🚀 Currently: Daily LeetCode grind + Building a Apps that Will Change the World
 - 🔍 Passionate about clean code, algorithms, and open‑source collaboration

 ## 📫 Let’s Connect